 • Onions and garlic and lots of fresh ginger.

-• Red Curry Pasta.
+• Red Curry paste.
 I used this one instead of making it from scratch.

 • Salt and pepper.
 Cumin and lime.